 Valley Elderberry Longhorn Beetle: Based on the desktop evaluation, the proposed investigations are not anticipated to be near or within 165 feet of an elderberry shrub.
-Although some investigations may occur within or in the vicinity of riparian habitat, the activities would not require any vegetation removal.
+Further, although some investigations may occur within or in the vicinity of riparian habitat, the activities would not require any vegetation removal.

-CEQA Determination: During the pre-investigation siting surveys (MM Gen-1), a biologist would confirm if elderberry shrubs are present within the investigation areas.
-If present, the Proposed Action team would avoid impacts to elderberry shrubs by adjusting the investigation area to be more than 165 feet away from the shrub.
-In addition to MM Gen-1, the Authority and Reclamation would implement MM Bio-1, Bio-2, and Bio-4 to further avoid any potential impacts to valley elderberry longhorn beetle or elderberry shrubs.
-If investigations cannot be sited more than 165 feet away from an elderberry shrub, the Authority and Reclamation would implement MM Gen-2.
-Therefore, for the purposes of CEQA, impacts to the valley elderberry longhorn beetle would be less than significant with mitigation incorporated.
+During the pre-investigation siting surveys (MM Gen-1), a biologist would confirm if elderberry shrubs are present within the investigation areas and access routes.
+If present, the Proposed Project team would avoid impacts to elderberry shrubs by adjusting the investigation area to be more than 165 feet away from the shrubs.
+In addition to MM Gen-1, the Authority would implement MM Bio-1, Bio-2, and Bio-4 to further avoid any potential impacts to valley elderberry longhorn beetle or elderberry shrubs.
+If investigations cannot be sited more than 165 feet away from an elderberry shrub, the Authority would implement MM Gen-2.
+Therefore, impacts to the valley elderberry longhorn beetle would be less than significant with mitigation incorporated.

 Vernal Pool Branchiopods: Based on the desktop evaluation, the proposed investigations are not anticipated to be near or within 250 feet of vernal pool branchiopod habitat.
-Therefore, the Proposed Action is not anticipated to result in any direct or indirect impacts on vernal pool branchiopods (vernal pool fairy shrimp, vernal pool tadpole shrimp, and Conservancy fairy shrimp) or their habitat.
+Therefore, the Proposed Project is not anticipated to result in any direct or indirect impacts on vernal pool branchiopods (vernal pool fairy shrimp, vernal pool tadpole shrimp, and Conservancy fairy shrimp) or their habitat.

-CEQA Determination: If during the pre-investigation siting survey (MM Gen-1), vernal pool branchiopod habitat is identified to be within the proposed investigation locations, the Authority and Reclamation would implement MM Bio-5, which would not allow investigations to occur within 250 feet of suitable vernal pool branchiopod habitat.
+If during the pre-investigation siting survey (MM Gen-1), vernal pool branchiopod habitat is identified to be within the proposed investigation locations and access routes, the Authority would implement MM Bio-5, which would not allow investigations to occur within 250 feet of suitable vernal pool branchiopod habitat.
 Additionally, through the implementation of MM Bio-1, MM Bio-2, and MM Bio-3, impacts on vernal pool branchiopods would be further minimized or avoided.
-Therefore, under CEQA any impacts to vernal pool branchiopods or their habitat would be less than significant with mitigation incorporated.
+If investigations cannot be sited outside of vernal pool habitat, the Authority would implement MM Gen-2.
+Therefore, any impacts to vernal pool branchiopods or their habitat would be less than significant with mitigation incorporated.

-Pollinators: Based on the desktop evaluation, potential suitable habitat for special-status pollinators, including monarch butterfly, crotch bumble bee, and western bumble bee, is present within the Proposed Action Area.
-Therefore, the proposed investigations could result in an effect, through habitat modifications, on special-status pollinators.
-Minor vegetation trimming (if needed), overland access, and ground disturbance could modify habitat.
+Pollinators: Based on the desktop evaluation, potential suitable habitat for special-status pollinators, including monarch butterfly, crotch bumble bee, and western bumble bee, is present within the Project Area.

-CEQA Determination: As work would be implemented in potential habitat for special-status pollinator species, the proposed investigations could result in an effect, either directly or through habitat modifications, on special-status pollinator species.
-Implementation of MM-Gen-1, will require a biologist to verify host-plant species are within the investigation areas.
+Without mitigation, as work would be implemented in potential habitat for special-status pollinator species, the proposed investigations could result in an impact, either directly or through habitat modifications, on special-status pollinator species.
+Implementation of MM Gen-1 will require a biologist to verify if host-plant species are within the investigation areas and access routes.
 If suitable host-plants are present, then the investigation locations would be adjusted so that work would avoid these host plants.
-In addition, to ensure that impacts to special-status pollinators and their host plants would be further avoided and minimized, the Authority and Reclamation would implement Bio-16.
-If the proposed investigations still cannot avoid effects to special-status pollinators and their host plants, the Authority and Reclamation would implement MM Gen-2.
-Therefore, for the purposes of CEQA, impacts on special-status pollinators would be less than significant with mitigation incorporated.
+In addition, to ensure that impacts to special-status pollinators and their host plants would be further avoided and minimized, the Authority would implement Bio-16.
+If the proposed investigations still cannot avoid impacts to special-status pollinators and their host plants, the Authority would implement MM Gen-2.
+Therefore, impacts on special-status pollinators would be less than significant with mitigation incorporated.